mbraak/django-file-form/README.md

 ## Javascript events

 There are javascript events for adding and removing an upload.
-The events are `addUpload` and `removeUpload`.
+The events are `addUpload`, `removeUpload`, and `uploadComplete`.

 ```js
 import EventEmitter from 'eventemitter3';